TheodoreBranlex/HollowKnight.Lightbringer/README.md

 + SOUL regenerates passively instead of from hitting enemies
 + Start out with 4 HP and 4 charm notches
 + New powerful charms that augment your ranged abilities
++ Radiant spell for those who seek the binding light that plagues our dreams
 + And more...

 ## Installation Instructions